What Is The Difference Between Distilled Vinegar And Cleaning Vinegar

 In summary, distilled vinegar is a versatile substance with many uses around the home.
 It is an effective cleaner that can remove dirt and grime from surfaces without the need for harsh chemicals.
 Additionally, it can be used in cooking to make pickles and sauces as well as being used to deodorize laundry, carpets and upholstery.
 Finally, distilled vinegar has been used for years to treat minor ailments due to its medicinal properties.

-See also How To Distill Rainwater
+See also How To Make Marijuana Distillate

 Uses For Cleaning Vinegar